 What This Means for Victims and Their Lawyers

 - An extension of the statute of limitations on sexual abuse claims involving children under 18.

 - Civil actions on this criminal conduct can be brought until the victim reaches age 55.

-- A one-year window to revive civil actions with a statute of limitations starting August 14, 2019.
+- A 17-month window to revive civil actions with a statute of limitations starting August 14, 2019.

-Sex crimes can have numerous effects on victims, as acknowledged by the New York legislature.
+Sex crimes can have numerous effects on victims, as acknowledged by both New York and California courts.
 Furthermore, delays in taking action and roadblocks in the legal process can make matters more difficult.
 Filing lawsuits can involve many challenges not to mention the disruption in court services during the pandemic.

 But now that the look-back period is in effect, and has been extended, victims and their lawyers have more time to file child sex abuse claims and hold parties accountable for their actions or negligence.